bdeLong/liri-node-app/README.md

 ![LIRI Spotify no choice](Screenshots/spotify_no_choice.png)

- ...LIRI defaults the user choice to "The Sign" by the band Ace of Base and returns the Spotify API response as before:
+ ...LIRI defaults the user choice to "The Sign" by the band Ace of Base and returns the Spotify API response as before.

  ![LIRI Spotify no choice results](Screenshots/spotify_no_choice_results.png)

- If the user wants to search for a movie, after node liri.js they would type movie-this and then a movie name.
+ If the user wants to search for a movie, after node liri.js, they would type movie-this and then a movie name.

  ![LIRI OMDB User choice](Screenshots/OMDB_choice.png)